 - Clear your stair design with the local building officials before fabrication commences

-The Architectural Woodwork Standards provides options and illustrations about the challenges of designing and building safe wooden stairs, but doesn’t advise on code compliance as that is the remit of local and national regulations.
+The Architectural Woodwork Standards, along with the AWI-0620 section which is recognized by QCP, provides options and illustrations about the challenges of designing and building safe wooden stairs, but doesn’t advise on code compliance as that is the remit of local and national regulations.
 Safe stairs, design, and engineering to meet local codes is your responsibility as a design professional.

 There are a number of considerations a design professional should take into account during the design of wooden staircases.
 Most importantly, your contract documents should clearly indicate or delineate material, fabrication, installation, and applicable building code or regulation requirements.
 Don’t forget that stairs, stair rails, risers, runs, structural strength, and handrails or guardrails are all subject to building code requirements.